How to Install Perl on Fedora 40 or 39

 This section has guided you through the process of installing Perl on Fedora Linux and how to discover and install additional Perl packages.
 If the version of Perl available in your Fedora Linux distribution doesn’t meet your needs, refer to the next section below, which covers installing Perl from the source code.

-Install Perl on Fedora Linux via the Source
+Method 2: Install Perl via Source Archive

-Step 1: Install Development Tools and Libraries on Fedora Linux
+Install Development Tools and Libraries

 Execute the following command to install a comprehensive set of development tools: